The Greatest Gardens to Visit Across Yorkshire

 nationaltrust.org.uk

-Rich with a variety of landscape and wildlife, the gardens at Nostell are a haven for horticulturalists.
-In the rose garden, an Iceberg rose climbs along the entire width of the 100-metre red brick wall, while the nearby Kitchen Garden contains more than 100 carefully tended crops including an impressive espalier of rare heritage pear trees.
-In the Pleasure Gardens, rows of sweet chestnut and oak trees shelter a circular pathway with views to the Lower Lake.
+Rich with a variety of landscapes and wildlife, the gardens at Nostell are a haven for horticulturalists.
+Pass through the ornate Gothic archway to reach the enchanting menagerie garden, tucked beneath a woodland canopy.
+In the rose garden, an Iceberg rose climbs along the entire width of the 100-metre red brick wall, while the nearby kitchen garden contains more than 100 carefully tended crops including an impressive espalier of rare heritage pear trees.
+In the pleasure gardens, rows of sweet chestnut and oak trees shelter a circular pathway with views to the lower lake.

 Himalayan Gardens & Sculpture Park